chph-xyz/change-case/README.md

-simple tool for case conversion replace spaces with hyphens replace underscores with hyphens
+simple tool for case conversion <br>
+replace spaces with hyphens <br>
+replace underscores with hyphens